Reanalysis of experimental determinations of polariton-polariton interactions in microcavities: Spectroscopic measurements of at low density

 \section{Spectroscopic measurements of $g$ at low density}

-Experimentalists have been well aware of the complicating issues of the exciton reservoir, and have made measurements of the interaction strength that have taken those factors into account.
 Ref.~\onlinecite{naturephys} reported a study aimed at deducing the polariton-polariton interaction strength under conditions when the effect of the exciton reservoir was greatly reduced.
 Figure \ref{mit2}(e) shows an image of the circular laser pattern used to generate the polaritons in a GaAs-based microcavity.
 This pattern had two functions: first, the excitons created at the laser excitation ring formed a barrier that trapped polaritons in an equilibrium in the middle of the ring, without streaming away.
-Second, by putting the non-resonant exciton generation far from the center of the ring, the effect of excitons, which generally diffuse much more slowly than polaritons, could be minimized by observing only the polaritons at the center.
-Because the lifetime of the polaritons in these experiments was long enough ($\gtrsim$ 200 ps) that they could migrate well away from the point where they were generated, they accumulated at low energy in the center of the ring.
+Second, by putting the non-resonant exciton generation far from the center of the ring, the effect of excitons, which generally diffuse much more slowly than polaritons, was assumed to be negligible when observing only the polaritons at the center.

-Under the assumption of no excitons at all in the center of the ring, the results of Ref.~\onlinecite{naturephys} for the mean-field blue shift implied a surprisingly huge value of $g$.
+Under the assumption of no excitons at all in the center of the ring, the results of Ref.~\onlinecite{naturephys} for the mean-field blue shift implied a surprisingly large value of the effective interaction constant.
 As seen in Figure \ref{mit2}(a), a substantial energy shift with density was seen.
-Great care was taken to measure the absolute density of the polaritons, which can be done using a calibrated photon source.
-For the measured polariton densities, the reported exciton interaction strength was $g_{ex} \sim 1.7 $ meV-$\mu$m$^2$, many orders of magnitude larger than the theoretical prediction given above.
+Great care was taken to measure the absolute density of the polaritons using a calibrated photon source.
+For the measured polariton densities, the reported interaction strength when extrapolated to the pure exciton limit corresponded to $g_{ex} \sim 1.7 $ meV-$\mu$m$^2$, many orders of magnitude larger than the theoretical prediction given above.

 Several needed corrections to these results were soon identified.
 One is the effect of quantum confinement on the kinetic energy of the polariton states.
 Even if there were no diffusion of the excitons at all, the barrier height of the ring would still increase as the exciton density increases.
-This in turn will deter the tunneling of the polariton wave function into the barrier, effectively making the confined region smaller.
+This in turn deters the tunneling of the polariton wave function into the barrier, effectively making the confined region smaller.
 When the wavelength of low-energy polaritons is comparable to the trap size, this can give a small but measurable blue shift of the polariton energy entirely due to the increase of the kinetic energy due to the quantum confinement.